Skip to main content

 Severe sprains and strains can take months to get back to normal.

-• the injury is not feeling any better after treating it yourself
+• it's not feeling any better after treating it yourself

 Your GP can give you advice or prescribe a stronger painkiller.
-If you need an x-ray, your GP may refer you to an injury unit or a hospital.
+They may refer you for an x-ray at a hospital or minor injury unit.

 If you have a sprain or strain that's taking longer than usual to get better, your GP may refer you to a physiotherapist.

-Emergency action required: Go to your nearest injury unit or emergency department (ED) if:
+Emergency action required: Go to your nearest minor injury unit or emergency department (ED) if:

-• you heard a crack when you had your injury - this may mean you have a broken bone
+• you heard a crack when you got hurt

-• the injury is numb, discoloured or cold to touch
+• the injury is numb or is cold to touch

 You may have broken a bone and will need an x-ray.